Oracle Tutorial

 3) escape_character

-The escape_character is a character that appears in front of a wildcard character to specify that the wildcard should not be interpreted as a wildcard but a regular character.
+The escape_character is a character that appears in front of a wildcard character to specify that the wildcard should not be interpreted as a wildcard but as a regular character.

 The escape_character, if specified, must be one character and it has no default value.